What you should know about white hair

 Bhringaraj.
 The false daisy or bhringaraj will darken hair and keep it from becoming white early, according to some reports.
 The juice of the leaves is boiled in coconut oil or sesame oil and massaged into the hair.

-Bhringaraj leaves and related products can be purchased at many reputable online retailers.
-They are available in oil form.
+Bhringaraj leaves are available in oil form.

 Indian gooseberry.
 Also called amla, this is an herbal supplement recognized for reversing premature graying by promoting pigmentation.
 Its effectiveness is believed to be because the gooseberry is rich in antioxidants and anti-aging properties.